 We also got these cute cat feeding bowls and wipe clean mat from Dunelm Mill.
 At just 79p for the mat and £2.39 for the bowls, they were a bargain – and Winnie seems to think so too!

-Every good home cook should have a set of scales, mine are quite retro looking and were fairly inexpensive, under a tenner from memory, from Tesco.
-Paired with this quirky enamel spice jar, its both practical and stylish!
-My Pestle and Mortar is another staple – perfect for grinding spices and making marinades.
-Mine is a Jamie Oliver model and well used!
+Every good home cook should have a set of scales in their kitchen.
+Mine are quite retro looking and were fairly inexpensive, under a tenner from memory, from Tesco I think.
+Paired with this quirky enamel spice jar, it’s both practical and stylish!
+My Jamie Oliver Pestle and Mortar is another staple – perfect for grinding spices and making marinades.